-Risk Management Department has revised and advanced the Operational Risk Framework in order to strengthen process and product level operational risk and fraud reviews to identify potential failure points where possible.
+The Bank's Operational Risk Framework includes process, product and fraud reviews to identify potential failure points where possible.

 34.5 Capital risk

 Capital risk is the risk that the Bank has insufficient capital resources to meet the minimum regulatory requirements to support its credit rating and to support its growth and strategic options.